luna-duclos/instrumentedsql/README.md

 ## Go version support

-The aim is to support all versions of go starting at 1.9, when the various context methods we require to function were introduced
+The aim is to support all versions of Go starting at 1.9, when the various context methods we require to function were introduced
-Go 1.8 is unfortunately not supported due to lack of support in google's tracing package, though it can probably be made to work.
+Go 1.8 is unfortunately not supported due to lack of support in Google's tracing package, though it can probably be made to work.

 The build_all.sh script uses GVM to load every version of go and verify that the library builds and passes its tests.